Blinko

 What You Still Control

-That concern is answering the right question about the wrong problem.
+But that concern is answering the right question about the wrong problem.

-For more on how this applies across service practices, the yoga instructor client management post covers the same pattern from a slightly different angle.
+Also, for more on how this applies across service practices, the yoga instructor client management post covers the same pattern from a slightly different angle.

 Start With One Question